Austinkuria/attendance-system/methodology.md

 •	MongoDB will store session schedules and attendance records, with Mongoose ensuring data consistency and validation.

 4. Frontend Development:
-•	Dynamic React components will be built for stakeholder dashboards (student, lecturer and admin portals), using Ant Design for a polished UI and Chart.js for analytics visualization and styled with Ant Design and themed via a ThemeContext with light/dark mode support.
+•	Dynamic React components will be built for stakeholder dashboards (student, lecturer and admin portals), using Ant Design for a polished UI and Chart.js for analytics visualization, styled with Ant Design and themed via a ThemeContext with light/dark mode support.
-•	Basic offline capabilities will be implemented primarily using localStorage for data persistence, with simple browser caching for assets, and basic polling for data refresh when connectivity is restored.
+•	Client-side data management will focus on localStorage for session persistence and user preferences, with periodic polling to synchronize with server data.
+The application will provide basic functionality during brief connectivity interruptions.

 Phase 4: Testing
 1. Manual Testing:
 Individual components and modules will be tested manually to ensure they function as expected.
-Various scenarios will be simulated (e.g., valid/invalid QR codes, different user roles) to verify robustness.
-Test cases will be documented to ensure comprehensive coverage of critical functionality.
+Various scenarios will be simulated (e.g., valid/invalid QR codes, different user roles, device fingerprint conflicts, same IP address multiple requests) to verify robustness.
+Test cases will focus on critical security features, particularly anti-spoofing mechanisms like device fingerprinting, IP tracking, and QR code expiration.

 2. Integration Testing:
 End-to-end flows will be manually verified: a QR scan will trigger an API call, update MongoDB, and refresh dashboards.
 Offline capabilities will be validated by toggling network states, ensuring browser local storage data synchronizes correctly with MongoDB when connectivity is restored.